 Credit card cash advances don’t come with a grace period.
 Instead, interest starts accruing immediately.

-There are cons to using debit cards
+There are cons of using debit cards

 Like credit cards, debit cards have the most significant downsides in terms of cost and credit score.

-- There are no rewards: Unless you have a rewards checking account, you won’t earn any points, miles, or cash back on purchases made with your debit card.
+- There are no rewards: Unless you have rewards checking account, you won’t earn any points, miles, or cash back on purchases made with your debit card.
 You could miss out on valuable rewards if you only use a debit card to make purchases.

 - Will not build credit: Good credit proves to lenders that your ability to repay loans can be repaid.
 You can’t spend with a debit or credit card linked to your bank account.
 This will make it difficult to build credit.